OnPositive/aml/raml2java.md

 * `implementSerializable` - if set to true generated beans will implement `Serializable` interface
 * `implementClonable` - if set to true generated beans will implement `Clonable` interface, public `clone` method will also be generated
 * `generateBuilderMethods` - if set to true generated beans will have builder methods.
 Default `true`
+* `includeJsr303Annotations` - if set to true generated beans will have `javax.validation` annotations representing RAML types constraints when needed/possible.
+Default `true`

 ###Annotations processing